victor-gurbani/instagram_network_analysis/README.md

 # Instagram Network Analysis

-_I do not make myself responsible for any consequences to Instagram Accounts after using this project._
+_I do not make myself responsible for any consequences to Instagram Accounts after using this project._\
-_Instagram might find it suspicious, to avoid errors add 2FA and use instaloader cookie auth_
+_Instagram might find it suspicious to use bots.
+To avoid errors, add 2FA and use instaloader carefully._

 ## Step 0